timkelty/shipit-captain/README.md

 `@param {string|string[]} [options.run=['deploy']]`

 > An string or array of strings of shipit tasks to run.
-If not set, `['deploy']` is assumed.
+If not set, user will be prompted for a task to run from all available tasks.

 > Users may set `options.run` manually, or by passing the `-r` or `--run` argument via the CLI.
 If set via CLI, comma-separate multiple tasks names.